michelin/kstreamplify/README.md

 ProcessingResult.wrapRecordFailure(e, record, "Something went wrong...");
 ```

-Use `TopologyErrorHandler#catchErrors()` to catch and route failed records to the DLQ topic.
-A healthy stream is returned and can be further processed as needed.
+Use `TopologyErrorHandler#catchErrors()` to route failed records to the DLQ topic and continue with a healthy stream.

 ##### Migrating to Processing Exception Handler

-Since Apache Kafka 4.2.0 and [KIP-1034](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1034%3A+Dead+letter+queue+in+Kafka+Streams), the `ProcessingExceptionHandler` is recommended over the `ProcessingResult` API for managing errors.
-Follow these steps to migrate.
+Kstreamplify provides a `ProcessingExceptionHandler` implementation that forwards `KafkaError` records to the DLQ.
+It is backward compatible with the `ProcessingResult` API, allowing you to migrate incrementally while supporting more processing exceptions.

+1. Configure the provided `ProcessingExceptionHandler` implementation as described in [Processing Exception Handler](#processing-exception-handler).

-1. Replace methods that return `ProcessingResult`.
+2. Replace methods that return `ProcessingResult`.

 Before: